YuriyBratko/GettingAndCleaningDataCourseProject/README.md

 X_full <- rbind(X_test, X_train)
 ```

-## Import feature names and use regex to extract colun numbers containing measurements for mean and standard deviation
+## Import feature names and use regex to extract row numbers that will correspond to column numbers containing measurements for mean and standard deviation.
+Extract measurements using select() from dplyr library and save to new variable.
 ```
 ## Import features names from 'features.txt'
 features <- read.table("UCI HAR Dataset/features.txt", quote="\"", comment.char="")